RafidMuhymin/astro-spa/README.md

 Type: `number`
 Default: `undefined`

+The maximum number of links that can be prefetched.

 ### prefetch

 Type: `boolean`
 Default: `true`

+Whether or not the internal links will be prefetched.

 ### prefetchUpgradation

 Type: `boolean`
 Default: `true`

+Whether or not the prefetching of the internal links will be upgraded to fetch on mouse over and touch start.

 ### root

 Type: `string`
 Default: `undefined`
+Example: `"document.querySelector('#viewport')"`

+The HTML element to observe for in-viewport links to prefetch.
+However, the links will be fetched on mouse over and touch start.

 ### rootMargin

 Type: `string`
 Default: `undefined`

+The CSS margin property that should be respecting when computing intersection.

 ### threshold

 Type: `number`
 Default: `0.25`

+The percentage of the area of each link that must have entered the viewport to be fetched, in its decimal form (0.25 = 25%).

 ### timeout

 Type: `number`
 Default: `2000`

+The amount of time in milliseconds the browser must stay idle before executing the script.

+## Supported Data Attributes

+The script will check if these attributes are present in the element.
+If present it'll perform the actions respecting them.

+### data-spa-ignore

+If present, the element won't be observed.

+### data-spa-no-prefetch

+If present, the link won't be prefetched.

+### data-spa-high-priority-prefetch

+If present, the link will be prefetched with high priority.

+### data-spa-no-prefetch-upgradation

+If present, prefetching of the link won't be upgraded to fetch on mouse over and touch start.

 ## Demos